gradle/build-tool-training-exercises/Android_Apps_with_Gradle_Build_Tool/exercise1_optional/README.md

 <img width="10%" height="10%" src="https://user-images.githubusercontent.com/120980/174325546-8558160b-7f16-42cb-af0f-511849f22ebc.png">
 </p>

-This is a hands-on exercise to go along with the **Android Apps with Gradle Build Tool** training module.
+This is an OPTIONAL hands-on exercise to go along with the **Android Apps with Gradle Build Tool** training module.
 In this exercise you will go over the following: